nterreri/thesis/report/chapter2.md

 The present project thus made primarily use of the NLTK, and packages built on top of it.
-The NLTK exposes a range of natural language corpora and ready available implementations of various types of classifiers, exposing an intuitive API (Bird et al, 2014, Chapter 6 see also Manning et al, 2009, pp.271--)[^nodata].
+The NLTK exposes a range of natural language corpora and ready available implementations of various types of classifiers, with an intuitive API (Bird et al, 2014, Chapter 6 see also Manning et al, 2009, pp.271--)[^nodata].

 [^nodata]: An obvious problem